 8. If it doesn’t sell, it isn’t creative.

 The famous advertising genius explained: “When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
 I want you to find it so interesting that you buy the product”.
-It is the precious thing to remember in web and app design as well.
+It is a precious thing to remember in web and app design as well.
 You can create an absolutely fascinating concept, deeply artistic and highly aesthetic, it can look stunning and stylish.
 It can be unique, original, creative and a hundred more positive characteristics.
 However, if it doesn’t work properly, if user doesn’t understand how to use it, all the other positive features of the product die immediately.

 The bottom line: don’t forget the eternal verity by Steve Jobs, who said that design is not how it looks but how it works.
 Going too far in creative search can take you too far from the users of your product.
 If the product doesn’t sell, i.e. for design doesn’t function properly, not giving you desired conversions, you risk to become the only person who will understand all its greatness.